priyankapriyadarshini50/Hangman/README.md

 Django Rest Framework based API has been used to power the frontend for a hangman game. sqlite is used as backend database.
 This app exposes an API with the following endpoints.
 All requests and responses use the JSON data type.
+Django backend Caching(Redis cache) has been implemeted to improve the performance, reduce latency and serves more requests.

 New game
 -----------------------